 Asset Allocation.
-Your Financial Advisor will review your asset allocation and will make asset allocation recommendations in accordance with your investment goals.
+Graystone reviews the client's asset allocation and will make asset allocation recommendations in accordance with the goals of the client.

 Investment Searches.
-Your Financial Advisor will assist you in identifying and recommending investment managers, Funds, and ETFs ("Investment Products").
-These recommendations are based either on MSSB Investment Advisor Research (using different methods to evaluate investment managers, Funds and ETFs -- research on investment managers is provided through MSSB's Fiduciary Services ("FS") and Consulting and Evaluation Services ("CES") programs) or due diligence provided by MSSB's Graystone Consulting business unit ("Graystone").
+Graystone assists the client in identifying and recommending investment managers and Funds ("Investment Products").
+These recommendations are based either on (i) MSSB Investment Advisor Research (using different methods to evaluate investment managers, Funds -- research on investment managers is provided through MSSB's Fiduciary Services ("FS") and Consulting and Evaluation Services ("CES") programs) or (ii) Graystone due diligence.
 Graystone due diligence on managers is conducted through its Manager Assessment Program, a proprietary investment management scoring system that assesses investment manager products in that database.
 Graystone teams conduct further analysis in an effort to identify managers for clients.
-See Item 8 below for more details.
+See Item 6 below for more details.

-Depending on applicable legal and regulatory requirements, clients may invest in certain affiliated and/or unaffiliated alternative investment vehicles (such investments, together with Investment Products, "Investment Options").
+Depending on applicable legal and regulatory requirements, clients may invest in certain affiliated and/or unaffiliated alternative investment vehicles that are followed by MSSB alternatives research as described in Item 6 (such investments, together with Investment Products, "Investment Options").

 Non-Researched Managers.
 Clients also may select investment managers outside of those covered by Investment Advisor Research or Graystone due diligence.
 Such outside managers, if qualified, will be offered through MSSB's Investment Management Services Program ("IMS").
-MSSB does not evaluate or make any representations concerning such investment managers and shall not assume any liability for any loss, claim, damage or expense attributable to the client's selection of such managers.
+MSSB does not evaluate or make any representations concerning such investment managers and shall not assume any liability for any loss, claim, damage or expense attributable to the client's selection of managers not covered by Investment Advisor Research or Graystone due diligence.